Radyr: Notable people

 Several notable people are associated with Radyr.
 The children's author Roald Dahl (1916–90) lived in the 1920s at a house called Tŷ Mynydd in Radyr (which was demolished in 1967).
 He called it an "imposing country mansion, surrounded by acres of farm and woodland" in his book Boy: Tales of Childhood.
 Jimi Mistry (born 1973), who is an Asian-British actor and appeared in EastEnders, The Guru and East Is East, attended Radyr Comprehensive School.
-Actor Harry Ferrier also went to Radyr Comprehensive as he grew up in Radyr. and Tess Griffiths (Nee Davies).
+Actor Harry Ferrier also went to Radyr Comprehensive as he grew up in Radyr.

 Local sportsmen include Harry Corner (1874–1938), an English cricketer who played in the Great Britain team that won a gold medal at the 1900 Summer Olympics, who lived, died and was buried in Radyr.
 Hugh Johns (1922–2007), who was best known as a football commentator for ITV, retired and died in Radyr.
 Frank Meggitt (1901–45), a Welsh cricketer, a right-handed batsman and wicket-keeper who played for Glamorgan, also lived in the town after retiring from the sport.
 The athlete and runner Timothy Benjamin (born 1982) was born and raised in Radyr.

 Another notable resident is Sir Martin Evans (born 1941), the Professor of mammalian genetics at Cardiff University who received the Albert Lasker Award for Basic Medical Research in 2001, was knighted in 2003 and was awarded the 2007 Nobel Prize for medicine for his work on stem cells.
 He is also a Fellow of the Royal Society and a Fellow of the Academy of Medical Sciences.